ttrahan/maven-example/README.md

 demonstrate the use of Shippable's CI/CD system:
 * CI instructions for triggering matrix builds/tests against multiple Java major and minor releases using Maven
-  * installation of the appropriate java version occurs within each build, if not one of the standard versions already included in the Shippable standard image
+  * installation of the appropriate java version occurs within each build, if it is not one of the standard versions already included in the Shippable standard image
 * Dynamic embedding of secure credentials into the Maven .setting.xml file for performing a maven-deploy to JFrog Artifactory